HelpMe-Pls/Life-Engineering/Tips & Tools/Writing.md

  - You must set the stage for them to implement your advice with good reasoning behind it.
  - Quotes can serve as a transition point between subtopics.
  - It's an art to make every subtopic stand out on its own while also ensuring that all the subtopics flow together coherently to form a complete piece.

 ## Engagement
 - If you get someone’s attention, half the battle is won.
 The other half is letting selfishness take over your audience and tailor your messages to their self-interest.
 - Your job is to capture attention, hold attention, and deliver value to that attention throughout all of your writing.
-- Your reader’s ego is the foundation of capturing and holding attention.
+> The most influential ideas are not the most intelligent ones but the most mediocre.
+Something that is easily resonates with everyone.
+- Give people what they want in a way they're not expecting.
 You're trying to ==evoke their emotional response==.
 Once the curiosity loop is opened, the mind feels committed to figuring out the rest of the story.
 - If you can take people on an emotional ride of love, hate, excitement, deceit, peaceful, offended, and any other emotion that eventually ends in a benefit for their life — you have mastered the art of content creation.
 	- Stories are layers of metaphors, concepts, perspectives, comparisons and experiences that take people on a journey.
 You present a problem and guide someone to overcome it.
 Craft a compelling - intriguing **[[#Active voice |story]]** is the way to go.
 - ***Controversy*** is an under-utilized factor. ==Framing your content to spark debate== is highly effective, as long as it avoids being extremely offensive (e.g. topics like religion or core values should be approached with careful consideration). **Use this as a way to *build a deeper connection* with your audience.**
+- Getting your audience involved helps them feel like an integral part of the show, which boosts the chances they’ll engage with your content, which pushes it up the rankings, and attracts even more subscribers.
 - The people you want to *attract* aren’t the people that “hate” on your work.
 Be cautious of this as it can destroy your authority in the market.
 There will always be haters, and your job is not to eliminate them, but rather not to attract them.
 - Start with 2-3 tweets a day, [[Entrepreneurship#Tactics |engage]] with your audience 10-20 times a day.
 > Pivot your engagement around emotions, curiosity, entertainment, education, and inspiration.